Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_cassie.md

-So far, my project is mostly data organization, and right now my data really resembles a hydra (each time I fix one portion of my data, three more rear their ugly heads).
+So far, my project is mostly data organization, and right now my data really resembles a hydra (each time I fix one problem in my data, three more rear their ugly heads).

 Any and all feedback is really appreciated!!!!